Skip to content

 Jule can interop with C++.
 A code written in C++ compatible with Jule can be transferred to Jule, used and compiled without any problems.
 Everything needed is readily available, as JuleC imports APIs by default to every generated code.

-Using Linked Definitions
+Using Binded Definitions

 C++ links are stored separately.
 So to access C++ definitions it is necessary to use the C++ scope.
 The keyword cpp is used to use the C++ scope.
-The linked identifier can be used after the expression cpp..
+The binded identifier can be used after the expression cpp..

 For example: